bradleyd/swiss_admin/README.md

 ## Add a new command

-### This is a work in progress and might not be worth a dam
+### This is a work in progress and might not be worth a damn

 To add a new command you must understand the directory structures of ```lib/``` and ```cli/```